George Hardy (trade unionist): Political activity

 Hardy continued to be very politically active as SEIU president.
 Angry that the AFL-CIO executive council and AFL-CIO president George Meany had refused to endorse George McGovern for president in the 1972 presidential election, Hardy formed a group of like-minded labor leaders and announced the group would stump nationwide for McGovern.
 In gratitude for his actions, Hardy was nominated to and won a seat on the Democratic National Committee in 1973.
 Despite the public nature of his political feuds with the more conservative Meany, Hardy backed Meany when the AFL-CIO attempted to block proportional rules for race, ethnicity, and gender among delegates to the DNC Convention.
-Hardy was one of many labor leaders to provide early support to former Oklahoma Senator Fred Harris during his run for the presidency in 1976.
+Hardy was one of many labour leaders to provide early support to former Oklahoma Senator Fred Harris during his run for the presidency in 1976.
 Even after Harris' campaign had collapsed, Hardy continued to push his candidacy.
 He also publicly criticized jimmy Carter for accepting a $1,000 donation from the anti-union J.P.
 Stevens textile company.
 In the 1980 presidential election, Hardy backed California Governor Jerry Brown for president.
-Some argued that Hardy's support was given because Brown had intervened in a labor dispute between SEIU and the California Horse Racing Board.
+Some argued that Hardy's support was given because Brown had intervened in a labour dispute between SEIU and the California Horse Racing Board.
 When Brown's candidacy collapse, Hardy backed Massachusetts Senator Ted Kennedy's candidacy for president.

 Hardy was active locally and nationally on a variety of issues in the 1970s.
 He sat on a President Richard Nixon's Cost of Living Council, and was an active participant on its health industry wage and salary committee.
 He was an early advocate for crackdowns on waste and fraud in the nation's nursing homes, and advocated that the government not pay for poor quality care.
 When New York City neared bankruptcy in 1975, Hardy led a group of union leaders in lobbying for federal aid for the city.
 He also pushed for federal legislation which would give federal and state public employees the right to strike.